5 Surreal Beaches That Don’t Look Real (But You Can Actually Visit Them 2026)

 Why it feels unreal:

-• Water so clear it looks invisible
+• Water that is so transparent that it is invisible

-• Unreal sunsets every single day
+• Unbelievable sunsets every day

-5. Anse Source d’Argent, Seychelles
+5. Seychelles’ Anse Source d’Argent

 Anse Source d’Argent beach in Seychelles with granite rocks and crystal clear shallow water